NeuralCarver/Michelangelo/README.md

 ```

 ### Checkpoints
-You can download weights from <a href="[https://huggingface.co/spaces/Maikou/Michelangelo](https://huggingface.co/Maikou/Michelangelo/tree/main/checkpoints)">huggingface</a> and put it to root folder.
+Pleasae download weights from <a "https://huggingface.co/Maikou/Michelangelo/tree/main/checkpoints">Hugging Face Model Space</a> and put it to root folder.

 ## ⚡ Quick Start